anton-rs/cannon-rs/README.md

 ## What's a Cannon?

-Cannon is a single MIPS thread context emulator that runs on the EVM.
-It's used primarily to run the [op-program][op-program], or the fault proof program, which is Go code modeling a stripped-down version of `op-geth`'s state transition code as well as the derivation pipeline, that is then compiled to MIPS.
+Cannon is an emulator designed to simulate a single MIPS thread context on the EVM.
+Its primary use is to execute the [`op-program`][op-program]
-Cannon also features a native implementation of the MIPS thread context that is identical to the on-chain implementation, and this library is used by the
+(also known as the fault-proof program) for the [OP Stack][monorepo]'s interactive dispute protocol.
+The `op-program` consists of a stripped down version of `op-geth`'s state transition code in addition to the derivation pipeline, and produces deterministic results.
-[op-challenger][op-challenger] to generate state hashes while participating in the interactive dispute protocol.
+Subsequently, it is compiled to MIPS to be ran on top of Cannon on-chain to prove fault in claims about the state of L2 on L1.
+Cannon also has a native implementation of the MIPS thread context that mirrors the on-chain version, which enables the [op-challenger][op-challenger] to generate state commitments for an `op-program` execution trace and participate in dispute games.

 *TL;DR:*
 * It's Rust code